HackerSchool/go-hes/README.md

 [Original driver with config utility](https://github.com/HackerSchool/HES)

 ##New features
-- 5 consecutive select key presses closes the driver
+- Pressing select 5 consecutive closes the driver

 ##Multiple gamepads
 To use multiple HES you should connect all of the gamepads desired and run the driver